There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

-One of my main rules when it comes to speeding up your reversal of NAFLD is this deceptively simple rule:
+One of my main rules when it comes to speeding up your reversal of Fatty Liver Disease – medically known as MASLD (Metabolic Dysfunction-Associated Steatotic Liver Disease) – is this deceptively simple rule:

-This is the rule that I still swear by today, even though I’ve been diagnosed with a fatty liver all the way back in 2014 and I reversed it in the meantime.
-It is one of the main rules one should follow to ensure they eat a healthy diet.
+This is the rule that I still swear by today, even though I’ve been diagnosed with a fatty liver back in 2014 and I reversed it in the meantime (by following this exact principle).
+It still remains the absolute foundation of a healthy liver and a healthy life overall.

 If you want a salad dressing, it’s already made for you, waiting in a bottle.
 If you want to bake your own bread, you have the pre-mix readily available.
-The steak is already cut and seasoned (usually with some preservatives thrown in for good measure) and all you have to do is cook it.
+The steak is already cut and seasoned (usually with some preservatives thrown in for good measure), and all you have to do is apply heat.

 On most occasions, this is not what I would call real food.
 This is not what our bodies have been fed for thousands of years.
 Instead, this is food that’s ultra-processed and packed with chemicals, preservatives and flavor enhancers that simply shouldn’t be there.